 The weekend of our visit was their Holiday Open House.
 Admission was free!!
 Typically admission is $18.00 adults and free for kids 17 and under.
 The admission ticket is good for two consecutive days.
 They have a bundle with the Rockwell Museum for $25.00 for adults.
 (We visited the Rockwell Museum during our weekend too.)

 Corning Museum of Glass offers many classes for all ages at the Studio.
 I highly recommend making reservations.
 This was a last minute trip for us and many classes were sold out.
 We were able to make reservations for Sandblasting and the kids really enjoyed it.
-Some classes require the glass to cool overnight.
+Some classes require the glass to cool overnight so plan accordingly or you can have your glass shipped.
 Check with the class to see if shipping is included in the cost of the class.

 From hot glassworking, to flameworking, to fusing, to sandblasting—you and your family can do just about anything with glass, with the help of our experienced glassworkers.
 Opportunities exist for all ages.
 No experience is necessary.
 These short experience are 20 to 40 minutes in length, depending on the Make Your Own Glass project.